Blog

 EnterpriseCustomCustom

-• B2B customer journeys where product events and user profile data drive messaging across channels, journeys, inbox, and preferences, especially in multi-tenant environments
+• B2B customer journeys where product events and user data drive messaging across channels, journeys, broadcasts, Inbox, and preferences, especially with multiple tenants

-• Intelligent messaging infrastructure that sits between your product and the full message experience, orchestrating what gets sent, where, and when based on events and profile context
+• Messaging infrastructure that sits between your product and every channel, deciding what gets sent, where, and when based on events and profile context

-• Notification center delivery inside SaaS products via Courier Inbox, covering web and mobile with read state, filtering, and archiving
+• A notification center you can drop into your product via Inbox, on web and mobile, with read state, filtering, and archiving

-• AI-assisted operations through CLI, MCP, and broad SDK coverage across 7 server languages and 7 client platforms, enabling both human teams and AI agents to manage messaging
+• AI-assisted operations through the CLI, MCP, and SDKs across 7 server languages and 7 client platforms, so people and AI agents can both run your messaging

-• Channel and provider flexibility with routing, failover, and provider abstraction across documented integrations when delivery resilience matters
+• Provider flexibility with routing, failover, and abstraction across 50+ providers when delivery resilience matters

 • Lifecycle campaigns around customer profiles with deep segmentation, custom objects, and nested data

-• Experimentation workflows with A/B testing, multivariate testing, and conversion tracking
+• Experimentation with A/B testing, multivariate testing, and conversion tracking

-• Profile-centric data models supporting custom objects, anonymous data, and attribute-rich segmentation at a depth tailored to marketer workflows
+• Profile-centric data models with custom objects, anonymous data, and attribute-rich segmentation tuned for marketer workflows

 • Cross-channel campaign orchestration for marketing teams running onboarding, re-engagement, and retention programs